giantswarm/ailefroide-app/README.md

 ## What is this?

+> *Note* For debugging purposes, the controlling cronjob now keeps the last
+> 10 SUCCESSFUL jobs and the last 3 FAILED jobs
+>
+> The reason for 10 successful is it might take a while before an issue is
+> reported meaning other runs may have taken place in the meantime.

 The purpose of this application is to automatically create and manage support handles for teams in Slack.